hurufu/nexoid-meta/README.md

 communication protocol between FAST, SCAP, HAP, TMAP and other components.

-It allows automated code generation for many target languages while supporting a large selection of transport encodings ranging from packed binary and to XML and JSON.
+It allows automated code generation for many target languages while supporting a large selection of transport encodings ranging from packed binary to XML and JSON.

 Declarative definitions specify _meaning_ which can be encoded for example as XML:
 ![ASN.1 XML](resources/nexoid-asn-xml.png "ASN.1 describes any encoding such as XML")